Edward James Olmos: Film and television

 In 1980, Olmos was cast in the post-apocalyptic science fiction film Virus (復活の日 Fukkatsu no Hi), directed by Kinji Fukasaku and based on a novel written by Sakyo Komatsu.
 His role required him to play a piano while singing a Spanish ballad during the later part of the film.
 Although not a box office success, Virus was notable for being the most expensive Japanese film made at the time.

 From 1984 to 1989, he starred in his biggest role up to that date as the taciturn police Lieutenant Martin Castillo in the television series Miami Vice, opposite Don Johnson and Philip Michael Thomas, for which he was awarded a Golden Globe and an Emmy in 1985.
 At this time, Olmos also starred in a short training video for the United States Postal Service entitled Was it Worth It?, a video about theft in the workplace.
 He was contacted about playing the captain of the USS Enterprise (NCC-1701-D) on Star Trek: The Next Generation when it was in pre-production in 1986, but declined.

-Returning to film, Olmos became the first American-born Hispanic to receive an Academy Award nomination for Best Actor, in Stand and Deliver, for his portrayal of real-life math teacher Jaime Escalante.
-He directed and starred in the controversial crime film American Me in 1992, and also starred in My Family/Mi Familia, a multi-generational story of a Chicano family.
+Returning to film, Olmos became the first American-born Hispanic to receive an Academy Award nomination for Best Actor for his portrayal of real-life math teacher Jaime Escalante in Stand and Deliver.
+He directed and starred in the controversial crime film American Me in 1992, and also starred in My Family, a multi-generational story of a Chicano family.
 He had a slight appearance in the video of the American rock band Toto, "I Will Remember" (1995), where he can be seen with actor Miguel Ferrer.
 In 1997, he starred alongside Jennifer Lopez in the film Selena.
 Olmos played Dominican Republic dictator Rafael Trujillo in the 2001 film In the Time of the Butterflies.
 He had a recurring role as U.S. Supreme Court Justice Roberto Mendoza in the NBC drama The West Wing.
 From 2002 to 2004, he starred as a recently widowed father of a Hispanic family in the PBS drama American Family: Journey of Dreams.